-Here Are All The Times Meghan & Harry Clapped Back At Rumors Like A True Power Couple
+5 Times Meghan & Harry Clapped Back At Rumors Like The Power Couple They Are

 Prince Harry and Meghan Markle have been through thick and thin in the four years they've been together.
 From the moment they started dating in July 2016, they've had a storybook romance.
 But with their high profile romance also came plenty of heartbreaking media headlines they had to confront head on.
 All the times Meghan and Harry clapped back at rumors prove they'll always fight for their relationship.

 When Prince Harry announced his relationship with Meghan, royal fans were thrilled to see he had finally found forever love.
 However, tabloid rumors quickly followed after news of Meghan and Harry's engagement in November 2017.
 Despite endless gossip surrounding their relationship, the pair practiced their best "British stiff upper lip" leading up to their May 2018 marriage and all through Meghan's pregnancy.

 Many of the attacks on Meghan's character seemed to be racially motivated, including the constant comparisons between Kate and Meghan.
 In many headlines, while the women were doing the same things — like cradling their growing baby bumps while pregnant — Meghan was often painted negatively, while Kate was praised.